StillTree/SaturnOS/README.md

 This is a repository (monorepo?) for storing all necessary components for runnning my own hobby operating system.

-(this readme is really as bad as it gets, just straight to the point)

 ## Structure

 ```